matthewapeters/lorca_example/README.md

 ## To Build ##

 1. Make sure you have Chrome installed.
-You _do_ have Chrome (or Chromium or Microsoft's Chrome variant)
+You _do_ have Chrome (or Chromium or Microsoft's Chrome variant), right?
 1. Download the repository
 1. run `$ go build ./...`
 1. run `$ ./lorca_example`